k1LoW/deck/README.md

 $ deck apply deck.md --presentation-id xxxxxXXXXxxxxxXXXXxxxxxxxxxx
 ```

-If your markdown file includes `presentationID` in the frontmatter, you can use the simplified syntax:
+If your markdown file includes `presentation_id` in the frontmatter, you can use the simplified syntax:

 ```console
 $ deck apply deck.md